Rbfinch/grepq/README.md

 **2. Does not match false positives**

-`grepq` will only match regex patterns to the sequence part of the fastq file, which is the most common use case.
+`grepq` will only match regex patterns to the sequence field of a fastq record, which is the most common use case.
 Unlike `ripgrep` and `grep`, which will match the regex patterns to the entire fastq record, which includes the record ID, sequence, separator, and quality.
 This can lead to false positives and slow down the filtering process.

 **3. Output matched sequences to one of three formats**

-- matched sequences only
+- sequences only (default)
-- matched sequences and their corresponding record IDs
+- sequences and their corresponding record IDs (`-I` option)
-- matched sequences, their corresponding record IDs, and the quality scores (i.e. fastq format)
+- fastq format (`-R` option)

 **4. Will tune your pattern file with the `tune` subcommand**